Note: Asylum seekers include main applicants and dependants.

-- Asylum applications (excluding dependents) rose from 4,256 in 1987 to a peak of 84,130 in 2002, and then declined to 19,865 in 2011.
+- Asylum applications (excluding dependents) rose from 4,256 in 1987 to a peak of 84,132 in 2002.
+They stood at 32,414 in 2015.

-- Asylum applicants and their dependents comprised an estimated 7% of net migration in 2011, down from 49% in 2002, but up from 4% in 2010.
+- Asylum applicants and their dependents comprised an estimated 7% of net migration in 2014, down from 44% in 2002.

 Understanding the evidence

 Second, asylum adds to the temporary population.
 Applicants who are unsuccessful and eventually leave the UK nonetheless will live in the UK for some time as they await a decision.
 Any such applicant who lives in the UK for at least 12 months is classified as a 'long-term international migrant'.

 Asylum applications increased from 1987 to 2002, but played a declining role in overall migration from 2003 to 2010.
 Since 2010 asylum applications have increased but remain well below the levels of the early 2000s.

 As Figure 1 shows, asylum applications increased from 4,256 in 1987 to 84,132 in 2002, before falling to 25,712 in 2005.
 After little change until 2009, applications declined temporarily to 17,916 in 2010.
 Since then, the numbers have risen each year to reach 32,414 in 2015.
 These numbers include only ‘main applicants’, excluding ‘dependents’ who are family members accompanying the principal person making the application.
 The numbers including dependents are slightly higher, at 38,878 in 2015.